Family Background:

 Biography:

-Frances made her main stage choreographic debut with Bangarra with the work Rations (Walkabout, 2002) and received outstanding critical acclaim.
-Frances has followed this by creating or co-creating a further seven works for the company: Bush (2003, co-choreographed with Stephen Page), Unaipon (2004), X300 (2007), Artefact (2010), Terrain (2012), Sheoak (2015) and SandSong (2021, co-choreographed with Stephen Page).
+Frances made her mainstage choreographic debut with Bangarra in 2002 with Rations from Walkabout, receiving outstanding critical acclaim.
+Since then, she has created nine works for the company: Bush (2003, co-choreographed with Stephen Page), Unaipon (2004), X300 (2007), Artefact (2010), Terrain (2012), Sheoak (2015), SandSong (2021, co-choreographed with Stephen Page), Yuldea (2023), and Illume (2025).

-Frances was appointed Head of Creative Studies at NAISDA Dance College from 2016-2019, and has directed five NAISDA end-of-year productions between 2014-2018: Your SkinMy Skin (2014), Kamu (2015), From Sand to Stage (2016), Restoration (2017), and Storyplace (2018).
-She was Associate Artistic Director of Bangarra Dance Theatre from 2019 - 2022.
+From 2016 to 2019, Frances was Head of Creative Studies at NAISDA Dance College, where she directed five end-of-year productions.
+She then served as Associate Artistic Director at Bangarra Dance Theatre from 2019 to 2022.

 Awards:

-Frances has received multiple awards for her work including six Helpmann Awards (2003, 2010, 2013, 2016, 2017), a Deadly Award (2003), Australian Dance Award (2004) and a Green Room Award (2011).
+Frances has received multiple awards for her work including six Helpmann Awards (2003, 2010, 2013, 2016, 2017) , a Deadly Award (2003), Australian Dance Award (2004) and a Green Room Award (2011).